Euro20179/AIO-LIMAS/README.md

 Styles can always be overridden by your choice (eg userStyles.css in firefox).

 But i've also tried to make it easy to override colors.
 Please see `webservice/www/css/colors.css` for a list of variables that can be overridden.

+Each item in the ui can be styled by adding a "styles" key to the "Extra" row in the user info table.

+Style editing can also be done in the ui by clicking the paint brush, be sure to save when done.

 ### Docs
 Basic api documentation can be found at `/docs`